JadeFerrao/Data-science-projects/README.md

 2) **Gold price prediction**: Using a historical gold price dataset, this project aims to develop a predictive model for gold prices based on key market indicators and historical trends.
 Through feature engineering and a regression-based approach, it seeks to provide insights into future gold price fluctuations, aiding investors and stakeholders in making informed decisions

-3) **Online Payment Fraud Detection:** This repository contains a set of machine learning models and algorithms designed to detect and prevent fraudulent activities in online payment systems.
+3) **Credit Card Fraud Detection:** This notebook contains a set of machine learning algorithms(statistics) designed to detect and prevent fraudulent activities in credit card transactions.
 It leverages advanced data analysis techniques and anomaly detection to identify and mitigate potential risks, ensuring secure and reliable online transactions.